PECOS-packages/PECOS/docs/development/jit-dem-slices.md

 independent declaration of the assembled circuit's standard-output and tracked-Pauli schema.
 It rejects a cached model with different declarations and requires every template output to be routed into that schema or explicitly projected.
+The surface frontend obtains that declaration from the observable metadata emitted by the actual assembled circuit, including its full logical gate history, rather than restating measurement-reliability rules in each template provider.
 It uses identity detector/output mappings by default, accepts checked per-round GF(2) output routing tables, and supports checked global or per-stream spatial translations.
 Templates expose their referenced local output IDs so callers do not need to guess the routing domain.
 Per-stream translation lets independently